haydenwhayne/gpt-github-crawler/README.md

 - **Local Mode:** Supports crawling local repositories by specifying the local path in the configuration file and enabling local mode with the `--local` flag.
 - [**Table of Contents Compatibility:**](#table-of-contents-compatibility) Output is compatible with a generated Table of Contents (ToC).
 It is recommended to generate your ToC using our custom GPT, [Knowledge Summarizer GPT](https://chat.openai.com/g/g-McHIHioC4-knowledge-summarizer).
 For more info on the ToC and our GPT visit the [Knowledge Summarizer GPT GitHub](https://github.com/phloai/knowledge-summarizer-gpt).
 - [**Recommended GPT Instructions:**](#recommended-gpt-instructions) A recommended format for GPT instructions, that can be copied and filled to properly look up and search through uploaded knowledge files outputted by this script and [BuilderIO/gpt-crawler](https://github.com/BuilderIO/gpt-crawler).
+- **Sample GPT:** For a sample GPT that uses the ToC, recommended instructions, and the knowledge files outputted by this script, look at our [Mojo Teacher GPT GitHub](https://github.com/phloai/mojo-teacher-gpt).
+It contains the link to the GPT instructions and knowledge files used to create it.

 > [!NOTE]
 > Remote repositories are crawled by default, unless local mode is enabled.